- What Is It?

 - Bite: Did a bite occur, and where is the location of the bite?
 (Any penetration of the skin is considered a bite; although bites to the face and hands carry the highest risk, all bites need to be considered for prophylaxis.)

 - Non-bite incident: Did the saliva touch an open wound or a mucous membrane?

 - Animal risk factors: No cases of rabies infection have been reported in the U.S. from fully vaccinated domestic animals (dogs or cats).
 If bitten, it is important to determine if the bite was provoked or unprovoked.
-A provoked bite includes any circumstances during which the person touched, threatened, scared, fed, or otherwise interacted with the animal prior to the bite.
+A provoked bite includes any circumstances during which the person touched, threatened, scared, fed, or otherwise interacted with the animal before the bite.
 If no such interaction occurred, the bite is considered unprovoked, and it increases the likelihood that the animal may have rabies.

 - Bats: A healthcare professional should evaluate any contact with a bat that leads to a potential scratch, bite, or mucous membrane exposure to saliva.
 If prolonged exposure to a bat is discovered (sleeping in a room where a bat is found), postexposure prophylaxis needs to be considered.

 As rabies is a fatal disease, if it is suspected, it is often best to start treatment until further information is available.

 A healthcare professional administers a series of injections.
 The first is a rabies immune globulin (human rabies immune globulin [HRIG]), which health care professionals only give to previously unvaccinated individuals, as well as the rabies vaccine.
 Those who have been previously vaccinated or are already receiving pre-exposure vaccination should only receive the vaccine.
 Over the next 2 weeks, healthcare professionals administer three additional rabies vaccine injections during follow-up visits on days 3, 7, and 14.
 Healthcare professionals give the first of these vaccines as soon as possible after exposure.
 Doctors give these rabies vaccinations as intramuscular injections, and the vaccines help the body fight the virus.